Should I File Auto Insurance Claim Or Not

 - The name of the driver and license plate number

-- Time, date and location of the accident
+- Time, date, and location of the accident

 - Level of damage to the vehicle

-- Vivid description of the accident
+- The vivid description of the accident

 - The names, driver’s license numbers, insurance company names, and policy numbers of the other drivers involved